Vjumpkung/01204322-Term-Project-Train-Stop/mqtt_topics.md

 spontaneous report

 - publishers
-  - control board (save locally for control logic and publish on change)
+  - control board (save locally for control logic, display, and publish on change)
 - subscribers
   - web ui (subscribe and save locally for display)